AlgoMystique/ParticleSystems-Physics/README.md

-# Particle Systems with Acceleration and Friction (Vanilla JavaScript)
+# Particle Systems with Acceleration and Friction.

 This repository demonstrates how to create a particle system using HTML5 canvas and vanilla JavaScript, incorporating acceleration and friction based on real-world physics.
 The particles react to mouse movement and other interactions, simulating natural behavior using fundamental physics principles.